Skip to content

 To operate legally, every marketing agency must register with the appropriate authorities.

-It is also important to consider protecting your agency’s name as a trademark to safeguard your brand identity.
+It is also important to consider protecting your agency’s name and logo as a trademark to safeguard your brand identity.
 Conduct a comprehensive search to ensure that your chosen name is not already in use, and then register it with the UK Intellectual Property Office (IPO).
 Trademark registration protects and helps prevent others from using a similar name in the marketing industry, reducing the risk of potential legal disputes and confusion among clients.

 Continue reading this article below the form